Germany apologises to Skopje for Bulgaria fiasco

 "The current hold-up is jeopardising the [European] Union's credibility in the Western Balkans and reducing the EU's transformative power and impact in the region," the MEPs added.

-"A geopolitical EU that wants to have a positive and direct impact in its neighbourhood must keep its promises," the MEPs' letter said.

-"The declared commitment of Bulgaria to have a role as a regional leader ... has shifted into its purely national interest against good neighbourly relations and EU values and principles," Katerina Jakimovska, an analyst at the Wilfred Martens Centre for European Studies, a think-tank in Brussels, said.
+"The declared commitment of Bulgaria to have a role as a regional leader ... has shifted into its purely national interest against good neighbourly relations and EU values," Katerina Jakimovska, an analyst at the Wilfred Martens Centre for European Studies, a think-tank in Brussels, said.

 "Many harsh statements have been made, and apparently there is no goodwill for constructive talks or negotiations now," she added.